vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 If, however, a user wanted to bypass those limits and understood the risks to their assets, they could run `exempt_depositor()` for an asset on the [ERC-20 bridge contract](../../api/bridge/index.md), after which transactions greater than deposit limit for the asset would be allowed.

 ### Depositing ERC-20 assets
-Deposits go through the ERC-20 bridge smart contract.
-Every type of asset supported by and voted into Vega will have a bridge, but for the time being there is only an ERC-20 bridge.
+Deposits go through one of the ERC-20 bridge smart contracts.

-When a participant wants to deposit assets onto a Vega key, they need to call a deposit function on the ERC20 bridge specifying the Vega public key to deposit to, and the quantity of the specified asset that the Vega key should receive.
+When a participant wants to deposit assets onto a Vega key, they need to call a deposit function on one of the ERC20 bridges specifying the Vega public key to deposit to, and the quantity of the specified asset that the Vega key should receive.
 For this to succeed, the bridge contract must be [approved ↗](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for at least the amount of the deposit.

 Once deposited, the assets are held in the [asset pool smart contract](../../api/bridge/contracts/ERC20_Asset_Pool.md) for security, as the bridge can be disconnected by a quorum of validators to prevent it accessing funds if a bug is found and withdrawals need to be stopped temporarily.
 This also makes contract updates easier and less risky.